 Complications during pregnancy or delivery (eg, spotting, toxemia, prolonged labor, precipitous delivery)

-Neonatal problems (eg, prematurity Premature Infants An infant born before 37 weeks gestation is considered premature.
+Neonatal problems (eg, prematurity Preterm Infants An infant born before 37 weeks gestation is considered preterm.
 Prematurity is defined by the gestational age at which infants are born.
-Previously, any infant weighing read more , low birth weight, severe jaundice Neonatal Hyperbilirubinemia Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
-The serum bilirubin level required to cause jaundice varies with... read more , perinatal asphyxia, postmaturity Postterm and Postmature Infants A postterm infant is an infant born after 42 weeks gestation.
-A postmature infant is a postterm infant with manifestations of dysmaturity.
-The cause of postmaturity is generally unknown, but... read more , respiratory distress)
+Previously, any infant weighing < 2.5 kg was termed... read more , low birth weight, severe jaundice Neonatal Hyperbilirubinemia Jaundice is a yellow discoloration of the skin and eyes caused by hyperbilirubinemia (elevated serum bilirubin concentration).
+The serum bilirubin level required to cause jaundice varies with... read more , perinatal asphyxia, postmaturity Postterm Infants A postterm infant is an infant born after 42 weeks gestation.
+The cause of postmaturity is generally unknown, but previous postterm delivery increases the risk 2- to 3-fold.
+Postmaturity may... read more , respiratory distress)

 Children with learning disorders typically have at least average intelligence, although such disorders can occur in children with lower cognitive function as well.